cksystemsteaching/selfie/README.md

 The reason is simple.
 Executing an `ecall` instruction essentially corresponds to executing an entire procedure that in turn may be implemented by any number of instructions.
 Those instructions are typically part of operating system or virtual machine monitor code that implements system functionality such as reading from and writing to files, for example.
 Selfie exposes the cost of executing those instructions but only on boot levels higher than 0.
 On boot level 0, all system functionality is implemented by the system on which selfie runs.
 Measuring its cost requires stepping out of the selfie system, which is possible but still something we avoid, again for keeping things simple.

 Let us go back to our last three examples and analyze the situation with that information in mind.
-Compiling selfie on *HW* takes around 1.1 billion instructions including `ecall` instructions, but without counting the number of instructions that are executed as consequence of executing those `ecall` instructions.
-That number is exposed when compiling selfie on *OS* and in turn *OS* on *HW*.
-Then, the output of selfie shows that it took around 0.8 billion instructions to execute *OS*, which is exactly the overhead over just compiling selfie on *HW*.
-Similarly, compiling selfie on *OS* with *VMM* running in between *OS* and *HW* shows that it takes another 0.8 billion instructions to execute *VMM*.
+Self-compiling selfie on *HW* takes around 1.1 billion instructions including `ecall` instructions, but without counting the number of instructions that are executed as consequence of executing those `ecall` instructions.
+That number is exposed when self-compiling selfie as an *app* on *OS* and in turn *OS* on *HW*.
+Then, the output of selfie shows that it took around 0.8 billion instructions to execute *OS*, which is exactly the overhead over just self-compiling selfie on *HW*.
+Similarly, self-compiling selfie as an *app* on *OS* with *VMM* running in between *OS* and *HW* shows that it takes another 0.8 billion instructions to execute *VMM*.

-While it is fair to say that most of the 0.8 billion instructions for executing *OS*, as well as *VMM*, implement system functionality such as reading from and writing to files, and are thus *not* overhead, some of those instructions could be avoided if we were to combine the code for compiling selfie with the *OS* code, for example, and then run that combined code directly on *HW*.
-This way we would avoid the code for isolating the execution of selfie as an *app* on *OS* from the execution of *OS*, in particular the code for context switching and memory management.
-However, that code can be implemented efficiently, also in selfie, and is therefore worth doing.
+While it is fair to say that most of the 0.8 billion instructions for executing *OS*, as well as *VMM*, implement system functionality such as reading from and writing to files as well as memory management, and are thus *not* overhead, some of those instructions could be avoided if we were to combine the code for self-compiling selfie with the *OS* code, for example, and then run that combined code directly on *HW*.
+This way we would avoid the code for isolating the execution of selfie as an *app* on *OS* from the execution of *OS*, in particular the code for context switching.
+However, that code can be implemented efficiently, to some extent even in selfie, and is therefore worth doing.

 > Exception

-While measuring its overhead is tricky, we can at least take another look at the output of selfie to see what is going on.
+While measuring the precise overhead of context switching is tricky, we can at least take another look at the output of selfie to see what is going on.
 In particular, look for the data on *exceptions* when running:

 ```bash
 make self-os-emu